 - Utilise organisational structure and policy to promote international harmonisation

-IFSPT encourages high standards of sports physical therapy by keeping the athlete at the central focus of the organisation.
-In particular, we are concerned with the performance of the athletes, teamwork, complementary expertise and skills, and multidisciplinary guidelines.
+IFSPT encourages high standards of sports physical therapy by keeping the athlete at the central focus.
+In particular, we are concerned with the performance of the athlete, teamwork, complementary expertise and skills, and multidisciplinary guidelines.

 - Promoting and advancing harmonisation of post-basic education and criteria for clinical specialisation

-- Evaluating, developing, and harmonising current worldwide clinical skills, guidelines, protocols, ethics, and rules of behaviour specific to Sports Physiotherapy
+- Evaluating, developing, and coordinating current worldwide clinical skills, guidelines, protocols, ethics, and rules of behaviour specific to sports physical therapy

-- Establishing an internationally recognised body of knowledge specific to Sports Physiotherapy
+- Establishing an internationally-recognised body of knowledge specific to sports physical therapy

-- Encouraging worldwide participation in evidence based practice in Sports Physiotherapy
+- Encouraging worldwide participation in evidence-based practice in sports physical therapy

-- Encouraging international scientific research in the field of Sports Physiotherapy and promoting opportunities for the spread of knowledge of new developments
+- Encouraging international scientific research in the field of sports physical therapy and promoting opportunities for the spread of knowledge of new developments

-- Encouraging communication and exchange of educational and professional information between member organisations and their individual members through: International Congress; seminars; IFSP website; and a web based scientific magazine
+- Encouraging communication and exchange of educational and professional information between member organisations and their individual members through International Congress, seminars, the IFSPT website, and a web-based scientific magazine

 - Encouraging working visits between individual members of the associated organisations

-- Facilitating the development of international networks of all specialty areas in which Sport Physiotherapists practice including Olympic, professional, elite, disabled, and other athletic populations
+- Facilitating the development of international networks of all specialty areas in which sports physical therapists practice including Olympic, professional, elite, disabled, recreational, and other athletic populations

-- Developing a list of registered or board certified specialists in Sports Physiotherapy
+- Developing a list of registered or board certified specialists in sports physical therapy

 - Facilitating job rotation